Don't Miss the Top 10 Insurance-Related Tax Deductions for 2021

 - Meals and lodging provided by a hospital during medical treatment

 - Wages for nursing services

-Even if you don’t hit that 7.5% mark by the end of the year, it’s still important to keep track of your expenses.
+Even if you don’t hit this 7.5% mark by the end of the year, it’s still important to keep track of your expenses.

-Otherwise, you might have hit the threshold, and you would have missed out on these money-saving tax deductions!
+If you do hit this threshold — you don’t want to miss out on these money-saving tax deductions!

-Medicare B is supplemental medical insurance.
-You can deduct the premiums you paid for Medicare B. Check the information you received from the Social Security Administration to find out your premium.
+Medicare premiums for Part B, Part D and supplemental premiums for added insurance are tax deductible.
+Check the information you received from the Social Security Administration to find out your premium.

 For example, if you make $80,000 per year, you can deduct any medical or health insurance expenses in excess of $6,000 that year.

 That might sound like a lot, but once you start adding everything up, you might be surprised.

 If you purchased liability insurance to protect yourself for wrongful acts on the job, you can deduct that.
 However, you can only deduct the premiums if your employer did not reimburse you for the cost.